jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Conclusion
 ----------

-So far the introduction on different situations that may occur when programming with *objects* and how they might be expressed inside the Circular language.
+So far, the introduction on different situations, that may occur when programming with *objects* and how they are expressed inside the Circular language.

 [back](../../)